nubenetes/awesome-kubernetes/docs/ocp4.md

 * [Getting Started with KubeVirt Containers and Virtual Machines Together](https://blog.openshift.com/getting-started-with-kubevirt/)
 * [containerjournal.com: Red Hat Integrates KubeVirt With Kubernetes Management Platform From SAP](https://containerjournal.com/topics/container-management/red-hat-integrates-kubevirt-with-kubernetes-management-platform-from-sap/)
 * [kubermatic.com: Bringing Your VMs to Kubernetes With KubeVirt](https://www.kubermatic.com/blog/bringing-your-vms-to-kubernetes-with-kubevirt/)
+* [medium.com/adessoturkey: Create a Windows VM in Kubernetes using KubeVirt](https://medium.com/adessoturkey/create-a-windows-vm-in-kubernetes-using-kubevirt-b5f54fb10ffd) Windows VM in a Kubernetes Cluster.
+In this tutorial, you will learn how to run a Windows VM inside a KinD Cluster that is running on an Ubuntu machine

 ## Networking and Network Policy in OCP4.
 SDN/CNI plug-ins
 - [Networking in OCP4](https://docs.openshift.com/container-platform/4.4/networking/understanding-networking.html)